sh2o/noaa-educators-network/behavior-change-book-club/readme.md

 - Conference Calls: Every effort is made to be accomodate to all timezones.
 We realize not everyone can jump on a call in the afternoon.
 We encourage the development of local calls with people in your region.
 - Cost: Free.
 - Feel free to reuse and repackage the materials for your own needs.

-## Sign-up Sheet
-Sign up and let us know that you'd like to participate and what your interests are.
-Knowing who and how many people are interested helps us make decisions about how to run book club activities.
-- [Sign-up Sheet][5]

 ## Contact Information
 If you have questions, please contact John Baek john.baek@noaa.gov.